GiriB/girib.github.io/interests.md

 ## Books
 Find me at [goodreads](https://www.goodreads.com/user/show/68522109-giri-bhatnagar).
 Few of my favourites:
+* Steal Like An Artist - Austin Kleon
+* Zero To One - Peter Thiel and Blake Masters
-* The Little Prince
+* The Little Prince - Antoine De Saint-Exupéry
-* Surely You're Joking Mr. Feynman
+* Surely You're Joking Mr. Feynman - Ralph Leighton and Richard Feynman
-* The Alchemist
+* The Alchemist - Paulo Coelho
-* The Diary Of A Young Girl
+* The Diary Of A Young Girl - Anne Frank

 ## TV Series
 * Game Of Thrones